kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Twitter

+All the twitter activity is on my `@1frgvn` account at this stage: todo: double check.

 - I'm still having the communication via Twitter posts with `@jctot19` who is, apparently, the trumpet teacher.
 - This account posts communications that are very clearly intended for me.
 - There are posts about Ana, British women, other relevant things.